 Travelling is exciting – there’s no doubt about it.
 But there is nothing worse than becoming unwell during your travels.
 So what do you need to do to keep healthy while overseas?

-Whether you’re a regular, seasoned jet setter, a ‘once or twice a year’ kind of person, or a roaming nomad who’s looking to find all the corners of the globe before your time’s up, whatever category you fit in to best, it’s one of the things many people look forward to the most in their year – myself included!
-And with good reason… there’s no feeling like when the plane hits down on the runway, or that first deep breath as you leave the airport, taking in the fresh air of your new home for the next week, month or even longer.
+Whether you’re a regular, seasoned jet setter, a ‘once or twice a year’ kind of person, it’s one of the things many people look forward to the most in their year – myself included!
+And with good reason… there’s no feeling like when the plane touches down on the runway or that first deep breath as you leave the airport, taking in the fresh air of your next adventure.

 Having said that, there’s no fool-proof way to ensure you won’t get ill – it’s just a part of life, both in your job/school/university and unfortunately on your travels too.
 And sick bugs and other illnesses don’t take pity – they strike when they want, with no room for negotiation and, more often than not, no warning.

-But no matter how doom-and-gloom it sounds, it’s not all up to chance, as there are a few precautions you can take in order to: A) Reduce the likelihood that you will get sick, and B) Help to give yourself a speedy recovery if you do:
+No matter how doomy-and-gloomy it sounds, it’s not all up to chance, as there are a few precautions you can take in order to: A) Reduce the likelihood that you will get sick, and B) Help to give yourself a speedy recovery if you do:

 What You Can Do Before You Go